tytydraco/yessleep/out/HOAM.md

 When I was finished.
 She only asked me one thing, "Why was he after my brother?"

-I was afraid to tell her, but I was also tired to telling half truths.
+I was afraid to tell her, but I was also tired of telling half truths.
 So I told her, "He wasn't.
 He was after you."

 &#x200B;

 &#x200B;

 We didn't talk for a few days after.
 Not because she was avoiding me in the halls.
-But simply because she didn't come at all.
+But simply because she didn't come to school at all.

 So that Saturday, when I was least expecting it.
 When she showed up at my front door.
 I couldn't help but hug her.
 And for a second, I was afraid that she was angry at me.
 But she hugged me back.

 During our time apart, she found out that her neighbor had died shortly after her brother went missing.
-And the house had been all but abandoned.
+And the house had been abandoned.
 And that she had gone inside, desperate for any clues.
 But it was unusually empty.
 Except for the few pieces of dusty furniture.

 It's why she wanted my help to find him.
 She wanted me to comb through the murderer's memories, the ones that still lingered with me.
 So that she could find her brother's body, so that she could have something to bury.